From our kitchens to yours: Recipes from around the world

 “Food plays a very important role because for specific occasions, or during ceremonies, you can recognise people and their role in the family or community by seeing the food provided to them,” Graziela says.

-And now, as more people are at home and facing new stresses, food is a way to cope.
+And now, as more people are at home during these uncertain times, food is a way to cope.
 Graziel says some have been using the time to try new foods and unique recipes.
-And, in her family, cooking has become a form of enjoyment and a way to spend time together.
+In her family, cooking has become a form of enjoyment and a way to spend time together.

-To complete our collection of world recipes for you to cook up in your own kitchen, here is Graziela’s recipe for Timor-Leste’s traditional maratok:
+To complete our collection of world recipes for you to cook up at home, here is Graziela’s recipe for Timor-Leste’s traditional maratok:

 - ½ small-medium pumpkin, peeled and cubed